-ISTA 2B Package Testing
+Summary of ISTA 2B Integrity Testing

-The ISTA Procedure 2B package testing is the standard that simulates transportation hazards for packaged-products over 150 pounds.
+The ISTA Procedure 2B package testing is the standard that simulates transportation hazards for packaged products over 150 pounds.
 This test simulates the transport hazards.
 They do not necessarily comply with carrier packaging regulations.

 As with most ISTA tests, the shipper must determine a number of variables before testing starts.

 When completing the compression testing, it is important to consider that box failure that could result in a stacking failure is not always considered a test failure.
-It is a failure if the packaged-product may be warehoused during distribution.
+It is a failure if the packaged product may be warehoused during distribution.
 It is not a failure if it is not going to be warehoused.

-Included below is a chart outlining the test sequence of ISTA 2B shipping testing:
+Included below is a chart outlining the test sequence of ISTA 2B shipping testing.